DeeNewcum/dotfiles/README.md

 Setup.pl recognizes three different ways to incorporate ~/dotfiles/ settings into the working versions:

-* **Symlink** — The most common way.
-For example: ~/.bashrc → ~/dotfiles/.bashrc
+* **Symlink** — If you don't want any local-machine overrides.
+For example, ~/.bashrc can just be a symlink to ~/dotfiles/.bashrc

-* **Source** — Some file types can source another file.
-For example:  ~/.bashrc could include the line:
+* **Source** — Some file types have the ability to 'source' another file.

+* **Text substitution** — Setup.pl will read the text from *.subst files, and copy-n-paste it into the middle of the working version.

+## Machine-specific overrides — via source ##

+One way to have local machine-specific settings that override the global repository settings is to use the 'source' feature available in some file types.
+For example, ~/.bashrc:

+    # Pull in the global settings
     [ -f ~/dotfiles/.bashrc ] && source ~/dotfiles/.bashrc

-* **Text substitution** — Setup.pl will read the text from ~/dotfiles/.gitconfig.subst, and copy-n-paste it into the middle of the ~/.gitconfig file.

-## Machine-specific overrides — via source ##

-'source' and text-substitution allow you to have local machine-specific settings that override the global repository settings.
+    # Override the global settings for this specific machine
+    export TERM=xtermc

-Setup.pl [knows about each file type](https://github.com/DeeNewcum/dotfiles/blob/b3510c3a0bfedf2f33085a7eeacfa6586730b1f1/setup.pl#L124-131), and will suggest the appropriate 'source' line when possible.
+Setup.pl [knows about each file type](https://github.com/DeeNewcum/dotfiles/blob/b3510c3a0bfedf2f33085a7eeacfa6586730b1f1/setup.pl#L124-131), and will suggest the appropriate 'source' line.

-You need to manually insert the 'source' line, because order matters.

 ## Machine-specific overrides — via text substitution ##

+For files that don't have 'source' capability, text substitution is available as a fallback.

-Setup.pl can copy-n-paste the contents of, for example, ~/dotfiles/.gitconfig.subst into ~/.gitconfig.
+For example, setup.pl will copy-n-paste the contents of ~/dotfiles/.ssh/config.subst into ~/.ssh/config:

-Because order often matters, you again need to manually insert a line that indicates where the text should be inserted.
-Setup.pl will tell you the line to insert.

-Obviously, running setup.pl just to push changes across isn't ideal, but when 'source' isn't available, it's the only possibility.

-An example:  The live version of ~/.ssh/config would end up looking like this after setup.pl runs:

     # ######## MODIFICATIONS HERE WILL BE OVERWRITTEN BY .subst FILE IN: ~/dotfiles/ ########
     Host github.com